PCP and Ketamine Toxicity

 Psychobehavioral features of PCP intoxication often mimic symptoms of schizophrenia and can include delusions, hallucinations, acute anxiety, paranoia, disorganized thinking, violence, and a sensation of distance from one’s environment.[16]
 Elevation of anxious symptoms is frequently experienced.
 Long-term abuse of PCP may produce memory loss, speech difficulties, depression, and weight loss.
 Addiction to and withdrawal from PCP can occur after chronic use and manifest as craving and compulsive PCP-seeking behavior.[17]

 During acute presentations in the emergency department, PCP abusers may become violent or suicidal and should be seen as a danger to themselves and/or others.
 High doses of PCP can cause seizures, coma, hyperthermia and death (frequently related to unintentional injury or suicide while intoxicated).
-Coma is often related to substances like alcohol or benzodiazepines that can enhance the sedative effects of PCP.[16]
+Coma is often related to substances such as alcohol or benzodiazepines that can enhance the sedative effects of PCP.[18]

 The evaluation of PCP-intoxicated patients with actual or suspected trauma may be challenging because of the dissociative anesthetic effects that can mask signs and symptoms (eg, abdominal pain or those associated with hidden injuries).
 Like ketamine, PCP is thought to prevent the integration of sensory input to create meaningful responses.
 Because of the analgesic effects of PCP and lack of normal pain response, PCP-intoxicated patients have sometimes been described as having extraordinary strength.
 PCP-intoxicated patients have broken handcuffs and fractured bones in the process.